 1 Sitio(s) de ejecución

 The anti-Jewish measures began in September 1941.
-Because of an accusation of sabotage, the Germans gathered a dozen Jewish men.
-These men were brought by truck to the village of Bistroye and were shot.
-On October 6th, 1941, members of the EK8 arrived in Gorki and selected 16 men in order to dig 2 graves at the location called “Belyy Ruchey” near the agricultural institute.
-2,500 Jews including 300 from Gorki were asked to come with their valuables.
-Then, these Jews were put in groups of 100 people to go to the graves, they were ordered to get undressed before being shot with machine-guns.
+Because of an accusation of sabotage, the Germans rounded up a dozen Jewish men.
+These men were brought by truck to the village of Bistroye and shot.
+On October 6, 1941, members of Einsatzkommando 8 arrived in Gorki and selected 16 men to dig 2 graves at “Belyy Ruchey” near the agricultural institute.
+2,500 Jews, including 300 from Gorki, were asked to come with their valuables.
+They were then split into groups of 100 and led to the graves where they were ordered to get undressed before being shot with machine-guns.
 According to different sources, children from an orphanage were killed at the same site in 1942.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 Por favor contáctenos a firstname.lastname@example.org

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17